Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Relative Hyperbolicity

 A hyperbolic geodesic $\lambda$ may follow a lift $\widetilde{\sigma}$ for a long time {\it without/ after/ before/ before and after } intersecting it.
 This is why in the definition of quasigeodesics without backtracking, we take $N_\epsilon ( \widetilde{\sigma })$ rather than $\widetilde{\sigma}$ itself.

 A similar definition can be given in the case of manifolds with cusps.
 Here electrocuted sets correspond to horodisks (lifts of cusps).
 More generally, we can consider $X$ to be a convex subset of ${\Bbb{H}}^n$ and $\mathcal{H}$ to be a collection of uniformly separated horoballs in $X$ based on points of $\partial X$ (i.e. they are the intersection with $X$ of certain horoballs in ${\Bbb{H}}^n$ whose boundary point lies in $\partial X$).

-{\bf Definition:} Let $X$ be a convex subset of ${\Bbb{H}}^n$ and $\mathcal{H}$ a collection of uniformly separated horoballs $H$.
-Let $Y$ be the complement $X - $ $\{ $ $ H: H \in \mathcal{H}$ $\}$. $\gamma$ is said to be an ambient $K$-quasigeodesic (resp. a $K$-quasigeodesic in $X$ ) { \bf without backtracking } if \\ $\bullet$ $\gamma$ is an ambient $K$-quasigeodesic in $Y$ (resp. a $K$-quasigeodesic in $X$) \\ $\bullet$ $\gamma$ is obtained from a $K$-quasigeodesic in $X$ by replacing each maximal subsegment with end-points on a horosphere by a quasigeodesic lying on the surface of the horosphere (resp. $\gamma$ does not return to any horoball $\bf{H}$ after leaving it.) \\

-We collect together certain facts about the electric metric that Farb proves in \cite{farb-relhyp}. $N_R(Z)$ will denote the $R$-neighborhood about the subset $Z$ in the hyperbolic metric. $N_R^e(Z)$ will denote the $R$-neighborhood about the subset $Z$ in the electric metric.
+We present below two basic Lemmas due to Farb \cite{farb-relhyp} in the general setup of hyperbolic metric spaces.
+Their specializations for $\widetilde{S_{el}}$ are also indicated.